-Compeer Financial will sponsor an award for Best Junior, Intermediate, Senior Showperson
+Compeer Financial will sponsor a sweatshirt for Best Junior, Intermediate, Senior Showperson

-Class L-Pet Class Premiums: \$5.00 \$4.00 \$3.00 \$2.00
+Class Q-Pet Class Premiums: \$5.00 \$4.00 \$3.00 \$2.00

 Animals are judged on responsiveness to their handler (i.e., ease in handling, name response).
 Pets are not judged on conformation.
 One animal per exhibitor